 Click Here for tab for Perfect by Ed Sheeran

 A fairly self-explanatory song from the perspective of a man who finds his lover to be perfect.
-Ed Sheeran has a very special way of always writing engaging and interesting melodies, always treading that line between accessibility while remaining musically interesting.
-It’s because of this that he is now considered one of the best musicians in the world.
+Ed Sheeran has a very special way of writing engaging and interesting melodies, creating songs that are accessible while remaining musically interesting.
+Because of this, he is now considered one of the best musicians in the world.

 Wonderwall by Oasis